yoki31/documentation/content/applications/general/payment_acquirers/authorize.rst

 .. important::
    If you are trying Authorize.Net as a test, with a *sandbox account*, change the **State** to *Test Mode*.
 We recommend doing this on a test Odoo database, rather than on your main database.
+   If you set Test Mode on Odoo and use an authorize.net account instead of a sandbox.authorize.net account, it will result in the following error: *The merchant login ID or password is invalid or the account is inactive*.

 Payment Flow
 ------------